CVH-Lernfabrik/serverless_plc/OPC_UA/README.md

     well.
 Also, expand the filesystem (under the point "Advanced Options") if you haven't done it already while setting up the SD card.

+    Note: If you are experiencing trouble when changing locales, you might have to manually enable the generation of the locale you want to set first.
+    Just remove the # infront of the respective entry in /etc/locale.gen and re-run raspi-config afterwards.

     UPDATE YOUR SYSTEM AFTERWARDS BY EXECUTING

         sudo apt-get update